Ganeshkm10/Inertial-Sensor-Signal-Processing/README.md

                             Roll  - 0
                             Ax,Ay - 0
-                            Az    - 1 (in terms of g) LEDs behavior : Ideally all LEDs should be in OFF state.(SMALL level of brightness can be seen due to uncalibrated sensor)
+                            Az    - 1 (in terms of g) LEDs behavior : Ideally all LEDs should be in OFF state.(SMALL level of brightness can be seen due to uncalibrated sensor
-                           Refer the below picture

                        ![Flat Surface ](Flatsurface.png)
    2. Tilt the board in horizontal direction :
            Expected values : Pitch - 0